Health

 Laser treatment for toenail fungus: Does it work?

-Some people with toenail fungus may find that some popular treatments may come with unappealing tradeoffs.
-Over-the-counter antifungal topical medications are commonly used to treat toenail fungus, but these medications are often ineffective because they don’t penetrate the nail plate.
+Some people with toenail fungus find that some available treatments may come with unappealing tradeoffs.
+Over-the-counter antifungal topical medications are commonly used to treat toenail fungus, but these medications can be messy and are often ineffective because they don’t penetrate the nail plate.
 Oral antifungal medications are effective, but they may pose side effects for some people.
-In recent years, an alternative, drug-free toenail fungus treatment has gained popularity—laser therapy.
+In recent years, an alternative, drug-free toenail fungus treatment has become an option for some people—laser therapy.

 How does laser treatment work on toenail fungus?